 For eCommerce businesses with access to physical store locations, add curbside pickup option to your site.
 If you don't have a physical storefront, try getting creative.
 Your warehouse location may be able to support pickups if you rope off a certain location of your parking lot or an entrance away from your docks.
 Or there may be an organization in your community that you can partner with to use their location.

 If you're not already using software to manage your orders, this could be the perfect time to adopt it.
-Services such as Shippo or ShipStation make it easy to connect your order management systems and look for carriers based on a variety of needs—including speed, price, delivery times, and more.
-Such platforms are a good idea in general because you can optimize and automate carrier selection, pickup requests, returns processing, and more.
-Some will even give you portals for customers to track their orders, start returns, or get updates.
+Services such as Shippo or ShipStation make it easy to connect your order management systems and look for carriers based on a variety of needs—including speed, price, delivery times and more.
+Such platforms are a good idea in general because you can optimize and automate carrier selection, pickup requests, returns processing and more.
+Some will even give you portals for customers to track their orders, start returns or get updates.
 That's a smart way to improve your customer service, which is just as important during the year as it is during the holiday season sales.

 07. Proactively work to keep customers happy

 Holiday season eCommerce sales success often depends on competing for customers based on deals and price, with customer service and reliability coming in a close second.
 You'll be battling against many smaller players as well as big marketplaces, like Amazon.
-Some of your competitors are going to offer free, fast shipping — like Prime — while smaller shops may try to be more flexible with pricing and discounts to grab customers.
+Some of your competitors are going to offer free, fast shipping—like Prime—while smaller shops may try to be more flexible with pricing and discounts to grab customers.

 You're likely to find yourself somewhere in the middle, where you could focus either on cutting shipping costs or increasing other pricing cuts.
 The question to ask, and potentially A/B test, is which method makes a more significant difference to your customer.

-In light of COVID-19, most businesses need to carefully balance what customers want and what you can reasonably afford.
+In light of economic downturns, most businesses need to carefully balance what customers want and what you can reasonably afford.
 Tighter months may mean you're less able to offer a loss leader or BOGO discount.
 At the same time, you'll want to review this year's shipping rates and successes against the issues you've had with carriers or suppliers.

-If you're looking more heavily at the logistics side of things, consider selecting a faster shipping option as your stand offer.
-This can help you ensure goods arrive on time while still allowing people to pay for expedited or 2-day shipping.
+If you're looking more heavily at the eCommerce logistics side of things, consider selecting a faster shipping option as your stand offer.
+This can help you ensure goods arrive on time while still allowing people to pay for expedited or two-day shipping.
 A small improvement that comes with a guaranteed delivery date may be all you need to ensure the confidence of your customers.

-Adjust your shipping policy, charges, and service goals to meet the season.
+Adjust your shipping policy, charges and service goals to meet the season.
 Here are some shipping considerations to think about to help you adapt: